 Reprisal or Retaliation Prohibited - The Board prohibits reprisal or retaliation against any student, District employee, or volunteer who reports an act of harassment, intimidation, or bullying.
-The consequence and appropriate remedial action for a student, District employee or volunteer who engages in reprisal or retaliation shall be determined by the Building Principal, program administrator, or his or her designee after consideration of the nature and circumstances of the act, consistent with case law, federal and state statutes and regulations, and District policies and procedures.
+The consequence and appropriate remedial action for a student, District employee or volunteer who engages in reprisal or retaliation shall be determined by the Building Principal, program administrator, or their designee after consideration of the nature and circumstances of the act, consistent with case law, federal and state statutes and regulations, and District policies and procedures.
 Consequences of False Accusation - Consequences and appropriate remedial action for a student found to have falsely accused another as a means of harassment, intimidation, or bullying range from positive behavioral interventions up to and including suspension or expulsion, as permitted under N.J.S.A.
 18A:37-1 through 37-19, Discipline of Pupils, and as set forth in N.J.A.C.6A:16-7.2, Short-term Suspensions, N.J.A.C.6A:16-7.3, Long -term Suspensions and N.J.A.C.
 6A:16-7.5, Expulsions.
 Consequences and appropriate remedial action for a school employee found to have falsely accused another, as a means of harassment, intimidation, or bullying shall be determined with consequences and remedial action ranging from admonishment to termination of employment in accordance with district policies and procedures.
-Consequences and appropriate remedial action for a visitor or volunteer found to have falsely accused another as a means of harassment, intimidation or bullying shall be determined by the building Principal, program administrator, or his or her designee, after consideration of the nature, severity, and circumstances of the act, with consequences and remedial action ranging from admonishment to dismissal from the volunteer position, including reports to appropriate law enforcement officials.
+Consequences and appropriate remedial action for a visitor or volunteer found to have falsely accused another as a means of harassment, intimidation or bullying shall be determined with district policies and procedures.
+Consequences and appropriate remedial action for a visitor or volunteer found to have falsely accused another as a means of harassment, intimidation or bullying shall be determined by the building Principal, program administrator, or their designee, after consideration of the nature, severity, and circumstances of the act, with consequences and remedial action ranging from admonishment to dismissal from the volunteer position, including reports to appropriate law enforcement officials.